danielmaangi/flag_outliers/README.md

 # drop_outliers
-This code removes outliers flags outliers and on option to delete them from a dataset
+This code flags outliers and on provides option to delete them from a dataset